tombroucke/wp-plugin-php-scoper-example/README.md

 composer require tombroucke/wp-plugin-php-scoper-example
 ```

-Alternatively, you can clone this repo and put it in your plugins directory.
+Alternatively, you can download the zipfile and place it in your `(app|wp-content)/plugins`.

 ## Building vendor_prefixed